Computing Jargon

 Some aspect of a computer system – usually software, but sometimes hardware – that has the potential to be used in ways that the designers did not intend and the legitimate users do not desire.

-Vulnerabities can arise from many sources: programmer error, software designer oversight, unexpected interplay between individually-correct components, failure to remove development aids like bypass codes, malicious insertion by software developers with secret agendas, and so on.
+Vulnerabilities can arise from many sources: programmer error, software designer oversight, unexpected interplay between individually-correct components, failure to remove development aids like bypass codes, malicious insertion by software developers with secret agendas, and so on.

-It is generally assumed that nearly all computer systems contain many vulnerabilities, and new volunerabilities are discovered every day.
+It is generally assumed that nearly all computer systems contain many vulnerabilities, and new vulnerabilities are discovered every day.
 It is essential that software be regularly updated to close vulnerabilities as they are discovered to prevent them being targeted by exploits.